This post is also available in: 简体中文 (Chinese (Simplified))

 Operational Risks: Appointing a nominee director who lacks the necessary competence or understanding of local regulations can create significant operational issues.
 From delays in obtaining important signatures on resolutions to mismanagement of documents or improper compliance with the Singapore Companies Act, these problems can hinder the company’s operations.
 More seriously, failing to meet compliance requirements or missing deadlines, such as filing annual returns, can result in penalties, the director’s debarment from future roles, or even the closure of the business by the Accounting and Corporate Regulatory Authority (ACRA).

-To minimize these risks, it’s essential to choose a competent nominee director who is well-versed in the Companies Act and understands the nuances of compliance in Singapore.
+To minimise these risks, it’s essential to choose a competent nominee director who is well-versed in the Companies Act and understands the nuances of compliance in Singapore.
 A trustworthy and knowledgeable nominee director will help your company maintain its good standing, meet all legal obligations, and avoid unnecessary complications.

 Why Choose Our Nominee Director Services in Singapore?